NBISweden/development-guidelines/README.md

 ability to create private repositories that are only available to members of NBISweden, *but only if there are very special circumstances that require this*.
 The ELIXIR Open Source Principles say

 >Start a project in the open from the very first day, in a publicly
 >accessible, version controlled repository [...]
 The longer a project is
->run in a closed manner, the harder it is to open source it later".
+>run in a closed manner, the harder it is to open source it later.

 If the project is a Support project, however, you may have to use a private repository until the group desires the code (and its results)